michaeld/vagrant-chef-demo/README.md

-Getting Started with Chef for Configuration Management
+Getting Started with Chef and Configuration Management
 ======================================================

 Workstation Setup